-Total # points for each Dropped Maximum possible points % of final grade Exams 4 70 or greater 0 280 or greater 76% (weighted) Quizzes 8 10 or greater 1 70 or greater 8% (weighted) Learn it assignments 10 or less varied 1 (lowest) Varied and graded 5% (weighted) Apply it, homework, and practice quizzes 10 or less varied 1 (lowest) Varied and graded 8% (weighted) Team activities 4 or less varied None Varied 3% (weighted) TOTAL Total points 100% (weighted)
+Total # points for each Dropped Maximum possible points % of final grade Exams 4 50 or greater 0 200 or greater 68% (weighted) Quizzes 8 10 or greater 1 70 or greater 10% (weighted) Learn it assignments 10 or less varied 1 (lowest) Varied and graded 6% (weighted) Apply it, homework, and practice quizzes 10 or less varied 1 in each of the three - (the lowest will be dropped) Varied and graded 10% (weighted) Team activities 4 or less varied None Varied 2% (weighted) Mandatory attendance in workshops 4 5 1 15 2% (weighted) Mandatory attendance in lectures 4 5 1 15 2% (weighted) TOTAL Total points 100% (weighted)

+There will be four tests/exams given in BIOL 2311.
+The different tests and their weighted scores are listed below on this page.
+Scoring on the exams is done by the graduate Teaching Assistants, but the instructor determines in advance what key points must be included in each answer to get full credit.
+The instructor checks your scores after the TA has graded the exams and assigns letter grades.
 Although letter grades may be provided after the midterm, these should be treated only as a reflection of your relative performance when compared to the rest of the class.
 The final course grade will not be based on these letter grades, but on the weighted scores of exams, online assignments (learn its, apply its, practice quizzes, homework), quizzes, team activities, and mandatory attendance (see rubric above).
 Exact grade cutoffs will be determined based on grouping of total numerical grades. + and - will be assigned within each letter grade to further distinguish subgroups.